Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 -

-Not connecting answers to the case objective.
-After every question you answer, explain what the finding means for the overall recommendation.
-Never just state a number without context.
+Not connecting answers to the objective: after every question, explain what the finding means for the overall recommendation.
+Never state a number without context

-- Giving a wishy-washy recommendation.
-At the end of the case, pick one recommendation and commit to it.
-Do not hedge by saying "it depends."
-Support your choice with 2 to 3 clear reasons.
+- Giving a wishy-washy recommendation: pick one recommendation and commit to it.
+Do not hedge by saying "it depends"

 What Are the Best Case Interview Tips?

-These tips come from my experience as a Bain interviewer and from coaching thousands of candidates through case preparation.
-Each tip addresses a specific skill that interviewers evaluate.
+The case interview tips below come from my time interviewing candidates at Bain and coaching hundreds more through their preparation.
+Each one addresses a specific skill that interviewers evaluate.

-- Confirm the objective before doing anything else.
-Solving the wrong problem is the fastest way to fail.
-Restate the question in your own words and get confirmation.
+Solving the wrong problem is the fastest way to fail a case.
+Restate the question in your own words and get explicit confirmation before you build anything.

-- Structure qualitative answers.
 When brainstorming, use a simple two-part structure like internal/external, short-term/long-term, or economic/non-economic.
-This shows organized thinking.
+This shows organized thinking even on open-ended questions.

-- Ask for data when you need it.
 Do not make assumptions when the interviewer has actual data to share.
-Frame your request clearly: "To size this opportunity, I would need to know the average revenue per customer.
+Frame your request clearly: "To size this opportunity, I would need average revenue per customer.
 Do you have that data?"

-- Show your personality.
-Interviewers want to hire someone they would enjoy working with on a long consulting project.
+Interviewers want to hire someone they would enjoy working with on a long client project.
 Be professional but also be yourself.

-- Practice with a timer.
 Real cases have strict time limits.
-Practice completing a full case in 30 to 35 minutes so you never feel rushed.
+Practice completing a full case in 30 to 35 minutes so you never feel rushed on the day.

 How Should You Deliver Your Final Recommendation?